 General Manager of Marketing and ASIA spokesperson Simon Hovell said, "This in depth research not only revealed the challenges this generation must tackle within their place of work, but the problems our ageing population face in trying to make a career change or re-enter the workforce.
-In fact, three in five of those over 50 said that they faced substantial obstacles in their attempts."
+In fact, over half (69 percent) of Victorians over 50 said that they faced substantial obstacles in their attempts."

-Many Baby Boomers face considerable age-related barriers in the workplace, with more than two in five respondents admitting they have felt stuck in an employment rut because a career change, opportunities or promotions are unlikely due to their age.
+Many Victorian Baby Boomers face considerable age-related barriers in the workplace, with more than two in five (46 percent) of respondents admitting they have felt stuck in an employment rut because a career change, opportunities or promotions are unlikely due to their age.

-Delving further into these challenges, close to half of Baby Boomers said it took longer than six months to find a new job when making a new career move or returning to work.
-A startling one in six said it took them five years or more to find a job.
+Delving further into these challenges, it seems Victorians struggle more than any other state or territory when trying to re-enter the workforce, with 40 percent saying it took longer than six months to find a new job when making a new career move or returning to work.
+Almost one in five said it took them five years or more.

-In addition, almost 60 percent of Baby Boomers who are considering early retirement said this decision would be influenced by not enjoying work and feeling that it is not worth trying to reskill at this stage in life.
+In addition, a third of Baby Boomers in Victoria who are considering early retirement said this decision would be influenced by not enjoying work, with a further 9 per cent feeling that it is not worth trying to reskill at this stage in life.

-"Interestingly, amid organisations' anxieties on the cost implications for healthcare with an ageing workforce, Baby Boomers are in fact three times less likely than Gen Y to use up all their sick leave each year.
+"Interestingly, amid organisations' anxieties on the cost implications for healthcare with an ageing workforce, Australian Baby Boomers are in fact three times less likely than Gen Y to use up all their sick leave each year.
 In addition, Baby Boomers typically take three days sick leave on average per year, which doubles for Gen Y's at an average of six days," said Mr Hovell.